As an Amazon Associate I earn from qualifying purchases.

 One of our local thrift stores (which we visit at least once a week) seems to put super glue on their labels.
 Removing the labels leaves pieces behind, tears, or sometimes even stains the item.
 Enter the Label Scraper.
 This handy dandy little guy easily removes labels from all of our eBay items!
 It can’t help with the stains, but for once in our lives, the Goo Gone can stay on the shelf because our labels are all coming off in one piece!

-There are many options available (go for metal ones instead of plastic) but there is one we have found that these ones give us the best bang for our buck
+There are many options available (go for metal ones instead of plastic) but there is one we have found that these ones (Amazon link) give us the best bang for our buck

 5. A Quality Point-and-Shoot Camera